johnnymast/redbox-hydrator/README.md

 ## Examples

-There are serveral methods of using the package.
+I have gone to great length to provide a special (read sexy) sexy and tiny API for you.
 You can use any kind of API style you see fit in your operation for example.

 ### Static class method